thisisobate/kyverno-website/src/content/docs/policies/pod-security-cel/restricted/disallow-privilege-escalation/disallow-privilege-escalation.md

 ---
-title: "Disallow Privilege Escalation in CEL"
+title: 'Disallow Privilege Escalation in CEL'
 category: Pod Security Standards (Restricted) in CEL
 version: 1.11.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Privilege escalation, such as via set-user-ID or set-group-ID file mode, should not be allowed.
 This policy ensures the `allowPrivilegeEscalation` field is set to `false`.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//pod-security-cel/restricted/disallow-privilege-escalation/disallow-privilege-escalation.yaml" target="-blank">/pod-security-cel/restricted/disallow-privilege-escalation/disallow-privilege-escalation.yaml</a>

 ```yaml